-Another way to improve the digestion is to stimulate the agni or digestive fire before we begin eating.
-Weak digestive agni may result in fatigue after eating so Ayurveda recommends eating a 1-inch piece of fresh ginger with a few drops of lemon juice and a few pinches of salt on it before a full meal.
+Another way to improve the digestion is to stimulate the agni, or digestive fire, before we begin eating.
+Weak digestive agni may result in fatigue after eating, so ayurveda recommends eating a one-inch piece of fresh ginger with a few drops of lemon juice and a few pinches of salt on it before a full meal.
 This starts to activate the salivary glands, producing the necessary enzymes so that the nutrients in the food are easily absorbed by the body.

-Balancing your digestive agni is a key principle in Ayurvedic medicine.
+Balancing your digestive agni is a key principle in ayurvedic medicine.
 That's why ayurveda recommends a number of general practices for better digestion.
 Digestive agni can be compared to a burning fire.
-If the flame is very low than it will take a long time to cook the food.
-In the same way if the fire is too big it can burn the food.
-If we put a huge log on a low fire it will extinguish it.
+If the flame is very low, then it will take a long time to cook the food.
+In the same way, if the fire is too big it can burn the food.
+If we put a huge log on a low fire, it will extinguish it.
 Our digestive fires should be balanced so that we can digest our meals efficiently and smoothly.

-If you have a Pitta imbalance you can take cool drinks in-between meals.
-Cold or frozen foods are not recommended for Pitta either because even though they may temporarily cool down the heat, the agni is still being over stimulated and the imbalance will continue.
-Try slightly cool drinks made with Organic Rose Water, or milk blended with dates or fresh mangos.
+If you have a Pitta imbalance, you can take cool drinks in between meals.
+Cold or frozen foods are not recommended for Pitta either, because even though they may temporarily cool down the heat, the agni is still being overstimulated and the imbalance will continue.
+Try slightly cool drinks made with Organic Rose Water, or milk blended with dates or fresh mangoes.

-The next recommendation has to with the time of the day that you eat your meals.
-Have you ever gone out for a late dinner and found that it was a strain to wake up the next morning or that it was difficult to be efficient during the following day?
-These are often the side effects of improperly digested food.
+The next recommendation has to do with the time of the day that you eat your meals.
+Have you ever gone out for a late dinner and found that it was a strain to wake up the next morning, or that it was difficult to be efficient during the following day?
+These are often the side effects of improperly-digested food.
 The best way to avoid these problems is to follow nature's prescription of suitable times to eat.
-When the sun is strongest between 12 and 2 p.m. is when the digestive fire is also strongest.
-Agni is associated with the Sun.
+When the sun is strongest between 12:00 and 2:00 p.m. is when the digestive fire is also strongest.
+Agni is associated with the sun.
 This is one of the ways ayurveda seeks to connect our mind and body with the environment.
-Ayurveda recommends that lunch be the largest meal of the day since that is the time the digestive agni is working at its maximum potency.
-As the sun goes down so does our agni.
+Ayurveda recommends that lunch be the largest meal of the day, since that is the time the digestive agni is working at its maximum potency.
+As the sun goes down, so does our agni.

 - 1 pinch ground ginger